 As an AIM-quoted company, the Company is required to apply a recognised corporate governance code, demonstrating how it complies with such corporate governance code and where it departs from it.

-The Board comprises six Directors, being the Non-Executive Chairman, the Finance Director and four Non-Executive Directors, reflecting a blend of different experience and backgrounds.
+The Board comprises six Directors, being the Non-Executive Chairman, the Chief Executive Officer, the Finance Director and three Non-Executive Directors, reflecting a blend of different experience and backgrounds.
 The Non-Executive Chairman is Chuck Valceschini.
-Three of the Non-Executive Directors are nominees of Smart Holding (Cyprus) Limited, the indirect majority shareholder of the Company.
+The Chief Executive Officer and two of the Non-Executive Directors are nominees of Smart Holding (Cyprus) Limited, the indirect majority shareholder of the Company.
 The Company has entered into a Relationship Agreement with Smart Holding (Cyprus) Limited, which regulates the relationship between them to ensure that the business and affairs of the Company are managed by the Board, independently of Smart Holding (Cyprus) Limited and its associated entities.
 The Board also has procedures in place to monitor and deal with Directors’ conflicts of interest.
 The Directors are expected to devote such time as is necessary for the proper performance of their respective duties.
-The Executive Director is an employee of the Group, and the Non-Executive Directors are expected to spend a minimum number of days on the Group’s business each year.
+The Executive Directors are employees of the Group, and the Non-Executive Directors are expected to spend a minimum number of days on the Group’s business each year.
 The Board considers Chuck Valceschini and Gehrig Schultz to be independent Non-Executives in terms of the QCA guidelines, although given the size of the Company, the Board has not appointed a senior independent Director.

 The Board is responsible for setting the direction of the Company through the establishment of strategic objectives and key policies.
 The Board has a schedule of matters reserved for its review and approval, and such items include Group strategy, approval of major capital expenditure projects, approval of the annual and interim results, annual budgets, dividend policy, Board composition and structure, and appointment and assessment of senior management.
 The Board monitors the exposure to key business risks and reviews the strategic direction of all operating subsidiaries, their annual budgets, their performance in relation to those budgets and their capital expenditure.
 The Board maintains its independence from the day-to-day responsibility for managing the business which it delegates to the Chief Executive Officer and the senior management team.
 The Chief Executive Officer, being the senior executive, has a particular role and areas of responsibility and engages with the Company’s shareholders and stakeholders as required.